Chapter 5: Micro Motifs

 The goal of this section is twofold.
 First, we provide concrete numerical examples that make the Lex update rule, noise-driven stochasticity, and state transitions completely explicit.
 Second, by deriving transition matrices and stationary distributions for each small case, we establish the analytical vocabulary that will be necessary for larger-scale reasoning.
 These elementary analyses form the conceptual bridge between the micro-level Neo defined earlier and the simulation- or macro-level treatments that follow in later chapters.

-where denotes the internal state at time .
+where X(t) denotes the internal state at time t.
 The transition matrix completely determines the dynamics of the Neo under fixed external input and fixed parameters.

 This equation expresses the idea that the distribution does not change over time when the system is already in its long-run regime.
 If the Markov chain is irreducible (all states eventually communicate) and aperiodic, the stationary distribution is unique and describes the asymptotic behavior of the Neo independent of its initial condition.
 In simple configurations, the stationary distribution reveals whether the Neo stabilizes on a particular state, oscillates between several states, or continuously explores the entire state space.